randyisalive/NLP-Final-Project/README.md

-# NLP System with mT5 + BART and Next.js Frontend
+# NLP System with mT5 + BART and Next.js

 ## 📌 Overview
 This project is an **AI-powered Natural Language Processing (NLP) system** using: